Volkswagen Jetta owners have reported 46 problems related to wiring (under the electrical system category).

-The car involved was a 2003 Volkswagen Jetta.
 I turned on the driver's seat heater to 5 (highest setting) on my 2003 vw Jetta tdi when leaving my house at 7 am.
 I used this regularly to warm the seat for a few minutes on cold mornings, then would turn it off (lower settings never produced noticeable heat).
 Within one minute I felt a burning/electrical sensation in my upper left thigh.
 I was driving on a mountain road and the pain made me jump in my seat and nearly lose control of the car.
 I pulled over and turned off the seat heater (having heard of problems with the heater).
 The leather seat had a blister about the size of a cigarette burn but had not burned completely through.
 While I stopped the heater before it burned through the seat (and my pants), the real danger was in a possible accident from the burn/shock that caused me to momentarily lose control of the car.
 The seat heater is no longer safe to operate.
 My understanding from reading similar posts here and elsewhere is that the wiring is now broken in the seat (and many have had it break in the same spot).
 If I had not guessed the source of the problem quickly, or if someone were to unknowingly use the heat setter in the future, it could lead to a serious accident, personal injury, and car fire.
 Similarly, this poses a serious risk for other drivers of these vehicles who may not be aware of the problem and react too late.
 I request that the NHTSA urge vw of America to issue a recall on this dangerous and pervasive problem (many reports here and elsewhere, such as tdiclub.
 Com and vwvortex.
 Com).
 Vw has issued a recall on this problem in canada but not in the u.
 S. They also have a voluntary repair for passats of similar years, but not Jettas or golfs.
 Thank you.
-This issue happened on Tuesday, April 8, 2008.

 See all problems of the 2002 Volkswagen Jetta.